wwood/tree2tax/README.md

 nodes corresponding to these thresholds are given names taken from the usual taxonomy so they are meaningful to humans and their formidable pattern finding skillz.

+Tree2tax is inspired by, but not related to, the [tax2tree](https://github.com/biocore/tax2tree) software, which doesn't suggest new taxonomic clades.

 Needs:
 * scikit-bio
 * an taxonomically annotated tree, tested on greengenes 99_otus.tree